uadmin/uadmin-docs/api/security_functions.rst

 -----------------
 `Back To Top`_

+.. code-block:: go

+    var EncryptKey = []byte{}

 EncryptKey is a key for encryption and decryption of data in the DB.

-Type:

-.. code-block:: go

-    []byte

 Go to the main.go and set the byte values from 0 to 255.
 Put it above the uadmin.Register.